csi-greifflab/Absolut/README.md

 wget http://philippe-robert.com/Absolut/Structures/SULSU040643e2c0a6d6343bbe8a27b079ef91-10-11-efc862c2cdef086ba79606103a3dfc62Structures.txt
 ```

-Step 2: calculate the bindigns, after the precomputed structure file is in the same (or parent) folder
+**Step 2:** Calculate the bindigns, after the precomputed structure file is in the same (or parent) folder

 ```bash
 #For one CDR3 only